 Insurance and Risk Management

-For me, it feels safer to have our investments in more than one place.
+For me, it feels a little safer to have our investments in more than one place.
 Your investment accounts are insured by different entities and the insured amounts can be different amounts at different places depending on the type of financial firm it is.

 You’ll want to check the insurance coverage for investment firms or products you are considering for both the insurer and the amount.
 It’s usually easy to find the insurance coverage amounts for your investments at the broker you use.
 You can also call and ask, but I do like to get this in some form of writing if I cannot find it on the website, if only in an email.

 If you have a high level of wealth, you could exceed the insured amount, per account, at one firm.
 In this case, adding a second investment firm for a portion of your portfolio would be important to lower investment risk.